Plan the conversation carefully.

 Practical move: For Set Boundaries Around Personal Time, write a boundary sentence with one limit, one request, and one follow-through you can actually keep.

-Watch for: pressure to solve personal-time boundaries faster than the situation allows.
+Watch for: pressure to solve healthy texting boundaries in relationships faster than the situation allows.

 Use A Plain Opening